 - Line of credit - Commitment by a lender to provide up to a set amount of funds during a specific period of time.
 Funds are drawn against this commitment as they are needed.
 Also called a budget loan.

 - Revolving line of credit - A loan in which a maximum loan balance is set.
-As a borrower repays during the term of the loan, he/she can again borrow up to the loan limit without applying for a new loan.
+As a borrower repays during the term of the loan, he or she can again borrow up to the loan limit without applying for a new loan.

 - Split line of credit - Using a number of lenders to finance various enterprises within a business.
 Normally refers to short and intermediate term credit.